 EAP 640: Digitising the documentary patrimony of Colombia's Caribbean coast: the ecclesiastical documents of the Department of Córdoba

-Top of page: José Polo Acuña, Renée Souloudre-LaFrance, David LaFevor, Jane Landers, and team members from the Universidad de Cartagena, September 2011.
+Top of page: José Polo Acuña, Renée Souloudre-LaFrance, David LaFevor, Jane Landers, and team members from the University of Cartagena, September 2011.
 Photo by David C. LaFevor.
 Above, right: Catedral de San Jerónimo, Montería, Colombia.
 Photo by Mabel Vergel.